My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: Kissing under the moon

 Under the beautiful (almost full) moon.
-I thought this picture is so funny and cute at the same time because of how Joanna and Jan digitally magnified the moon to the point where it’s so big and akin to anime moons, haha!
+I thought this picture is so funny and cute at the same time because of how Joanna and Jan digitally magnified the moon to the point where it’s so big, akin to anime moons, haha!
 The actual scene was actually a LOT darker than in the picture too by the way: Joanna and Jan lightened it by quite a bit in their post-edits.

 Engagement shoot: Watching the sun set together forever, till the end of time A sweet moment together (Cramond Beach)